fudgebucket27/sneiper/README.md

 # Features
 1. Target a Collection on Pallet and BUY specific multiple NFTs that fall under a certain price point
 2. Target a Collection on Pallet and BUY any multiple NFTs that fall under a certain price point
-3. Target a Lighthouse Mint site and MINT NFTs.
+3. Target a Lighthouse Mint site and MINT NFTs based on a mint limit per phase and mint limit overall total.

 ## Mint mode fees
 Mint mode will incur a fee, if you do not hold at least 5 of NFTs from my FrankenFrens collection on SEI.
 You will be charged 0.1 SEI per successful mint.